joverbee/aragnoid/README.md

 There is a fault scenario however as the GPS still doesnt know what is forward and backward and could be thinking the whole time that we are driving backward depending on the initial conditions when starting up.
 To solve this you can tie a pushbutton between pin 3 and gnd and press it once when driving forward to reset the direction.
+Hopefully this is only rarely needed?
+Taking actual heading from an IMU like BNO085 would avoid this problem

+# sensor fusion
+todo for better accuracy: needed in practice?

+# known problems
+orange lines from dropped messages? reversing fails crossing 10 kmh seems to drop communication?